apache/jena-site/source/documentation/sdb/configuration.md

 title: SDB Configuration
 ---

-This page describe the configuration options available.
+This page describes the configuration options available.
 These are options for query processing, not for the database layout and storage, which is controlled by
 [store descriptions](store_description.html "SDB/Store Description").